Bengal Sultanate: Mosque architecture

 Imperial mosques had an in-built throne for the Sultan.
 These thrones are termed as Badshah-e-Takht (King's Throne).
 The Sultans sat on the elevated throne and addressed his subjects below.
 The Sultans also administered justice and managed government affairs while sitting on these thrones.
 Mosques served as royal courts.
 Mosques across the Bengal Sultanate had these thrones.
 The Sultans traveled from one town to another and hosted royal court activities in mosques with a Badshah-e-Takht.
 The Badshah-e-Takht in Kusumba Mosque is heavily decorated with a small intrinsically designed mihrab.
-The Adina Mosque has one of the largest royal galleries in the Indian subcontinent.
+The Adina Mosque has one of the largest royal galleries in the subcontinent.

 Tomb architecture

 Mausoleums of the Bengal Sultanate are an important architectural hallmark.
 Initially, sarcophagi were erected based on Iranian models, such as the Tomb of Cyrus.
 Sarcophagi would include mihrabs and arches resembling the architecture in Adina Mosque.
 For example, the tomb of Sultan Ghiyasuddin Azam Shah in Sonargaon has features similar to the architecture of Adina Mosque built by his father Sultan Sikandar Shah.
 An indigenous Islamic mausolea style developed with the Eklakhi Mausoleum, which is the royal tomb chamber of Sultan Jalaluddin Muhammad Shah.
-Other mausolea, such as the Tomb of Fateh Khan in Gaur, featured a Bengal roof.
+Other mausolea, such as the Tomb of Fateh Khan in Gaur, featured Bengali do-chala roof.